9827/9827.github.io/index.md

 ---
 Hello!

-I am Mahendra Verma, On this page, you can discover about my self
+I am Mahendra Verma, On this page, you can discover about me